hpc-unibe-ch/hpc-unibe-ch.github.io/docs/file-system/file-transfer.md

 Further the local terminal can be used to transfer files using commands described above.
 ![MobaXterm local Terminal](../images/mobaXterm_05_local.png "local terminal")
 ![MobaXterm SCP local](../images/mobaXterm_05a_scp_local.png "local terminal scp")

-We use WinSCP to illustrate file transfers from Windows.
-There are of course other tools that serve the same purpose.

-!!! type note Download
-    You can download WinSCP from [https://winscp.net/eng/index.php](https://winscp.net/eng/index.php)